TheDude957/Soen341/README.md

 Acceptance tests:

-You can access the most up to date acceptance tests written for our application [here](https://github.com/TheDude957/team_name-soen341project2022/wiki/Acceptance-Tests-Sprint-3).
+You can access the most up to date acceptance tests written for our application [here](https://github.com/TheDude957/team_name-soen341project2022/wiki/Acceptance-Testing-Sprint-4).

-Run our client-side tests using [Playwrigt Inspector](https://playwright.dev/docs/inspector):
+Run our unit tests:

-1- In your terminal, write the command "npm install" to install all the latest modules of the application.
-This should install the playwright dependencies in your working directory.

-2- Start the web application by writing the command "npm start".

-3- Open a new terminal (without terminating the one previously opened) and write the command "npx playwright test" to run all the front end tests created for this project.
+1- In your terminal, write the command "npm test a" to run all the unit tests written for this project.

+2- In order to run only one specific test file, write the command "npm test " and copy the relative path of that file in the same command line.

 # TEAM MEMBERS